News & Pointers: S-100, CP/M and related sites

 CP/M boot disks

-In 2006, there are a number of discussion venues on the Web for CP/M. First were the Usenet newsgroups, these preceeded "the Web", and are available as news services on some Web sites and from your Internet access provider in most cases.
-The foremost CP/M newsgroup is comp.os.cpm, detailed below.
-There are other Usenet newsgroups which include discussions of CP/M or CP/M-era computers: alt.folklore.computers is very active; various newsgroupd devoted to particular brands of computers, often called comp.sys.[brand name], may discuss CP/M if it runs on the named systems.
-In the 21st century super-providers like Google and Yahoo! sponsor discussion groups of some size, which include one or more for CP/M or CP/M interests.
+Ther have been Internet-based discussion venues on the Web for CP/M and S-100 for decades.
+First were the Usenet newsgroups, these preceeded "the Web", and are available as "news" services on some Web sites and from your Internet access provider in most cases.
+The primary Usenet CP/M newsgroup was comp.os.cpm, detailed below.
+There are other Usenet newsgroups which include discussions of CP/M or CP/M-era computers: alt.folklore.computers is very active; various newsgroups devoted to particular brands of computers, often called comp.sys.[brand name], may discuss CP/M if it runs on the named systems - "C64" is one example.

 Intel, ISIS, PL/M and Multibus-era links